stefan-hoeck/idris2-rhone-js/src/Examples/Selector.md

 functions.
 Whether this will result in a nice way to write web applications or will lead to unmaintainable tangles of code, only time and experience will tell.

+### Whats next?

+In the [next part](Reset.md), I'll explain a first sample application with some real application state and reactive components in detail.
+Have fun!